neuecc/UniRx/README.md

 Unity is generally single threaded but UniRx facilitates multithreading for joins, cancels, accessing GameObjects, etc.

 UniRx helps UI programming with uGUI.
 All UI events (clicked, valuechanged, etc) can be converted to UniRx event streams.

+Unity supports async/await from 2017 with C# upgrades, UniRx provides more lightweight, more powerful async/await integration with Unity.
+Please see [UniRx.Async](https://github.com/neuecc/UniRx/#unirxasync) section.

 Introduction
 ---
 Great introduction to Rx article: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).